maartendb/angular-sails-scrum-tutorial/README.md

 This tutorial shows how to write a web app with Sails.js and AngularJS, using socket.io for realtime updates between the Sails.js backend and the AngularJS frontend.

+The code of this tutorial is in github at https://github.com/maartendb/angular-sails-scrum-tutorial .

 [Sails.js](http://sailsjs.org/) is a [Node.js](http://nodejs.org) MVC framework for developing realtime web apps.
 It automatically generates a RESTful JSON API.

 [AngularJS](angularjs.org/) is a javascript library that allows you to enhance HTML with custom tags for rich interaction between your HTML code and javascript variables.